Lambda-Zai-Vawn/sanctum/README.md

 The Sanctum is your first step into this new world.
 It is composed of distinct, interconnected realms, each a pillar of the ΛΞVON doctrine.

 -   **The Nexus (`/`):** Your first strike for sovereignty.
 The grand overview of ΛΞVON OS's core proposition and its relentless war on digital friction.
 -   **The Pantheon (`/pantheon`):** Behold the instruments of your new domain.
-A showcase of the core components: BEEP (Behavioural Event and Execution Processor), Micro-Apps, Loom Studio, Aegis, and the KLEPSYDRA Engine.
+A showcase of the core components: BEEP, Aegis, and the KLEPSYDRA Engine.
 -   **The Aegis Post (`/aegis-post`):** Your bastion against the void.
 A testament to the "brainless cybersecurity" that renders complex threats invisible.
 -   **The Chancel (`/chancel`):** Where raw thought ignites empire.
 A sacred space for the profound philosophical discourse that fuels the age of autonomous workflows.
 -   **The Scriptorium (`/docs`):** Where arcane knowledge becomes a weapon.
 The living scroll containing the intricate details of the ΛΞVON OS, from system architecture to agentic protocols.